Rupangotthecode/C_files/README.md

 # C_files
-Well, All the basic c files ,mainly beginner progras crammed up in a nutshell
+Well, All the basic c files ,mainly beginner programs crammed up in a nutshell